Pretro/gymstore/README.md

 * Checkout page where the payment is generated.

-* Email sending to users with details of their purchases
+* verification emails send to customers that register.

 ## __Features left to implement in the future__

-* Make it possible to have the e-commerce site in several languages, not just in english.
+* Make it possible to have the e-commerce site in several languages.

 * Create more product areas with their categories.

 * Add another payment system, giving the user the option to choose the payment system that is most convenient for them.

 * Create a function that allows to send advertasing for new products to registered users.

+* Create a function that allows the customer sort a product-category by price or rating.

+* Create a function that allows showing an "out of stock" message by product size.

+* Create a function that allows customers to leave comments on the products they buy and rate them according to their convenience.

 ## __Technologies Used__